jhnferraris/sharp-resize-poc/README.md

 [sharp](https://sharp.pixelplumbing.com/) Experiment

-This is just a simple Node.js API endpoint using express to try out the image resizing feature of sharp and uploading it to an S3 compatible bucket
+This is just a simple Node.js API endpoint using Fastify to try out the image resizing feature of sharp and uploading it to an S3 compatible bucket

 # Installation